 If you’re not 100% sold on Huntington’s Voice Business Credit Card, you’re probably wondering what some comparable cards might be.
 It’s always a good idea to shop around see what else is on the market.
 Let’s take a closer look at two alternatives that offer similar rewards to the Huntington business credit card.

 The Chase Ink Business Cash card comes with the same introductory 0% APR period of 12 billing cycles, after which your APR will be a variable rate based on your creditworthiness and the market prime rate.
-However, unlike the Huntington business credit card, the Chase Ink Business Cash card offers that 0% introductory APR on both balance transfers and purchases.

 Having a 0% APR on new purchases can be helpful when you’re getting started with a new business or expansion and you want a longer runway before you have to start paying interest on anything you don’t pay off from month to month.
-Of course, ideally your cash flow would allow you to pay your bills in full each month, but if you’re worried that this might not be the case for several months, an introductory 0% APR that applies to both purchases and balance transfers can make a big difference to your finances—and your stress levels.
+Of course, ideally your cash flow would allow you to pay your bills in full each month, but if you’re worried that this might not be the case for several months, an introductory 0% APR that applies to purchases can make a big difference to your finances—and your stress levels.

 When it comes to the actual rewards rate, the Chase Ink Business Cash card does things a little differently than the Huntington business credit card.
 The Chase Ink Business Cash card has three rewards tiers—5%, 2%, and 1%, depending on where you spend.

 The 5% cash back rate applies to the first $25,000 you spend in a year on purchases from office supply stores and on cellular phone, landline, internet, and cable TV services.
 You’ll earn 2% cash back on the first $25,000 you spend annually at gas stations and restaurants.
 The 1% cash back rewards rate applies to all other purchases, with no dollar cap.